Fly In Fishing Trip FAQ

 Here’s the mistake I see: groups that don’t plan and just grab random stuff at the grocery store.
 By day four, they’re eating Kraft Dinner because they ran out of real food.
 If you put in an hour of meal planning before the trip, you’ll eat way better.

-What’s really helpful is the meal planning content we’ve posted for groups of 4 and 8.
+What’s really helpful is the trip packing and meal planning guide we’ve posted for groups of 4 and 8.
 You’ll find entire grocery lists, meal-by-meal plans.
-That real-world advice from people who’ve actually done it is an incredibly valuable resource for planning a group fishing trip or a fly in fishing trip.
+It is an incredibly valuable resource for planning a group fishing trip or a fly in fishing trip.

 Do you guys have someone in your group who’s good at this stuff, or are you winging it?